swiftlang/swift-evolution/proposals/xxxx-debug-description-macro.md

 ## Alternatives considered

+### Explicit LLDB Summary Strings

-A simple alternative is a macro that performs no translation and accepts an LLDB Summary String.
-This was approach requires users to know LLDB Summary String syntax, which while not complex, still presents a burden to adoption.
-Such a macro would also create redundant definitions which would have to be kept in sync: `debugDescription` and the LLDB Summary String given to the macro.
+The simplest macro implementation is one that performs no Swift-to-LLDB translation and directly accepts an LLDB Summary String.
+This approach requires users to know LLDB Summary String syntax, which while not complex, still presents a hinderance to adoption.
+Such a macro would could create redundancy: `debugDescription` and the separate LLDB Summary String.
+These would need to be manually kept in sync.

+### Independent Property (No `debugDescription` Reuse)

+Instead of leveraging existing `debugDescription`/`description` implementations, the `@DebugDescription` macro could use a completely separate property.

+Reusing existing `debugDescription` implementations makes a tradeoff that may not be obvious to developers.
+The benefit is a single definition, and getting more out of a well known idiom.
+The risk is comes from the requirements imposed by `@DebugDescription`.
+The requirements could lead to developers changing their existing implementation.
+Any changes to `debugDescription` will impact `String(reflecting:)`, and similarly changes to `description` will impact `String(describing:)`.

+The risk involving String conversion would be avoided by having the macro use an independent property.
+The macro would not support `debugDescription`/`description`.
+In this scenario, developers would be required to implement `_debugDescription`, even if the implementation is identical to the existing `debugDescription`.

+Our expectation is that mosst code, particularly application code, will not depend on String conversion (especially `String(reflecting:)`).
+For code that does depend on String conversion, it should have testing in place to catch breaking changes.
+Inside of an application, authors of code which has behavior that depends on String conversion initializers should already be aware of the consequences of changing `debugDescription`/`description`.
+Frameworks are a more challenging situation, where its authors are not always aware of if/how its clients depend on String conversion.

+The belief is that the benefits of reusing `debugDescription` will outweigh the downsides.
+Framework authors can make it a policy of their own to not reuse `debugDescription`, if they believe that presents a risk to clients of their framework.

+### Contextual Diagnostics

+To help address the potential risk around reuse of `debugDescription`, the macro could emit diagnostics that vary by the property being used.
+Specifically, if the developer implements `_debugDescription`, they will get the full diagnostics available, indicating how to fix its implementation.
+Conversely, when `debugDescription` is being reused, the diagnostics will not contain details of which requirements were not met, instead the diagnostics would tell the user that `debugDescription` is not compatible, and to define `_debugDescription` instead.
+This should make it less likely that the macro leads to changes affecting String conversion.

 ## Acknowledgments